Mingtiandi

 Angelo Gordon and Wang On are buying the Hotel Ease from the family of Tang Shing-bor (Image: Colliers)

-Angelo Gordon and Wang On Properties are taking advantage of Hong Kong’s cratering commercial property market to launch a student housing project in the city.
+A fund managed by TPG Angelo Gordon has teamed up with Wang On Properties to take advantage of Hong Kong’s cratering commercial property market by acquiring a hospitality asset in the city for conversion to student housing.

-That price represents approximately a 60 percent discount from the HK$1.1 billion that the seller, the family of the late retail real estate investor Tang Shing-bor, had paid to acquire the Hotel Ease Mong Kok in 2018, as Hong Kong commercial properties continue to trade for ever-lower prices amid an ongoing slump and tighter lending conditions.
+That price represents approximately a 60 percent discount from the HK$1.1 billion that the seller, the family of the late retail real estate investor Tang Shing-bor, had paid to acquire the Kowloon property in 2018, as Hong Kong commercial properties continue to trade for ever-lower prices amid an ongoing slump and tighter lending conditions.

-CBRE, which brokered the transaction, said the buyers plan to transform the 48,595 square foot (4,515 square metre) property at 60 Portland Street into an international hub for post-secondary education, with Angelo Gordon and Wang On having teamed up three years ago in a successful conversion of a Kowloon hotel for use as student housing.
+CBRE, which brokered the transaction, said the buyers plan to transform the 48,595 square foot (4,515 square metre) building at 60 Portland Street into an international hub for post-secondary education, with Angelo Gordon and Wang On having teamed up three years ago in a successful conversion of a Kowloon hotel for use as student housing.

 Close to Poly U